VirtualFlyBrain/VFB2/content/en/docs/Tutorials/APIs/VFB_API_overview.md

 ### 2. `vc` direct methods overview

-**2.1** Methods that take the names of classes in VFB e.g. 'nodulus' or 'Kenyon cell', or simple query expressions using the names of classes and return metadata about the classes or individual neurons
+**2.1** Methods that take the names of classes in VFB e.g. 'nodulus' or 'Kenyon cell', or simple query expressions using the names of classes and return metadata about the classes or individual neurons.

 ```python